As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client or even no-shows at sessions.

 [Signoff]

-Every appointment reminder email should include information about where and when the appointment will happen.
+Your reminder email for appointments should include the information about where and when they will happen.

-For instance, if you’re meeting via Zoom, make sure to include a link.
-If you’re calling your client on the phone, remind them to have their phone charged and ready at the time of the call.
+For instance, include the call link if you’re meeting via Zoom.
+If you’re having a phone call, remind them to have their phone charged and ready at the time of the appointment.

-Subject line: Appointment Reminder: [Name of Session] with [coach name] is on [date] [time]
+Subject line: Appointment Reminder: Your Next Appointment is on [date] [time]

 Hi [client name],

-This is a reminder that your appointment with [coach name] for [name of session] will be held on [date] at [time].
+This is a reminder that your appointment for [name of session] starts in one hour, at [time].

 Your appointment will be via Zoom and will last [time].
 Use this link to join the call: